“The present is a present, so treat it that way” ~ Ari Gunzburg

 The ever-increasing pace of life and onslaught of negative news does nothing to help us overthinkers.

-Add events of the past 18 months, and we’ve been sent into over-drive at times.
+Add events of the past couple of years, and we’ve been sent into over-drive at times.

 I wrote this the other morning…